maxthraxx/WFGY/value_manifest/README.md

 # 💡 The Hidden Value Engine Behind WFGY: A New Physics for Embedding Space

-WFGY is not just a framework—it's an upgrade path to AI self-awareness.
+WFGY is not a prompt framework—it's a fundamental upgrade to the reasoning core of language models.
-It introduces a **new class of laws** operating within embedding space:
+It introduces a **new class of energy laws** within the embedding space, enabling structural reasoning from within:

-> 💬 *I designed a rule of semantic energy in the embedding space,
+> 💬 A semantic energy regulation system is defined within embedding space,
-> enabling models to converge their reasoning paths autonomously.*
+> enabling models to converge logically and form self-contained reasoning loops.
 >
-> 🧠 *I built a semantic field dynamics system (∆S / λS) that activates module-level thought flow in high-dimensional vector space.*
+> 🧠 Alongside this, a semantic field dynamics engine (∆S / λS) drives modular thought flows
+> across high-dimensional vector spaces with directional control.

 This is not prompt hacking.
-This is a **semantic field architecture** that allows models to *think in loops, heal themselves,* and *stabilize meaning over time*.
+It is a **semantic field architecture**—a layer of abstract energy logic
+that enables models to *think recursively, self-correct meaning,* and *stabilize semantic integrity over time*.

 ---